 The GED program offers classes for you to prepare for the GED certificate tests.
 The GED is accepted as a substitute for a high school diploma by most employers, apprenticeship programs and colleges throughout the United States.
 In Oregon the certificate is awarded by the Oregon Department of Education.

-If you are interested in obtaining your GED, contact the Director of Adult Education and Family Literacy at (503) 338-2408.
+If you are interested in obtaining your GED, call 503-338-2347.
 Day and evening classes are offered at various sites.

 English Language Learners